AdobeDocs/analytics.en/help/integrate/c-audience-analytics/aam-audience-use-cases.md

 ## Ad Sales and Content Decisions {#section_A7A001BCC6874961A8B0A70503D6B00D}

 As a Media Publisher, you can provide not only size but audience effectiveness metrics to your ad sales team.
-You can also determine what content resonates best with specific demographic segments, like "Women in their 30s who are 1st-time moms.”
+You can also determine what content resonates best with specific demographic segments, like "Women in their 30s who are 1st-time moms."

 ## Re-Targeting Opportunities {#section_29C46BA00B3D43CE8A433EA64072D952}